AdobeDocs/commerce-pwa-studio/src/pages/metapackages/index.md

 # Metapackages

 In PWA Studio 12.1.0, we introduced Metapackages to provide a way for you to add new features and sample data to Open Source or Commerce backends to support the needs of your PWA modules.
-For example, in PWA Studio release 12.1, we used the [Open Source metapackage][] to add new GraphQL mutations and fields to the Open Source backend.
-These additions helped us fix some PWA Studio `Cart`-related bugs.
+For example, in PWA Studio release 12.1.0, we used the [Open Source metapackage][] to extend the GraphQL schema to include a new mutation and new fields to provide more details when a cart item error occurs.
 You can use these metapackages to do the same for your projects.

 ## Overview

-The following three metapackages add new features and sample data to Open Source and Commerce backends:
+The following metapackages add new features and sample data to Open Source and Commerce backends:

 - Open Source metapackage
 - Commerce metapackage